A Second Christmas Card Arrest

 A key component of Debasement is that, as the sex becomes more notional, so too does the Debasement.
 That is, the less physical sex she has, the wilder will be the Debasement (potentially a testable hypothesis).
 It is notable that it is not only the female making the revelations that is debased: the male is diminished too, by his association with her.
 This, indeed, is part of the “test.”
 If he fails this trial the relationship will be abandoned pre-coitus, and she can then safely continue her quest for a male who is more likely to stay with her during the months and years ahead when she needs him.

-Now, generalising, we apply the Debasement model to evangelical Christians.
-(This is an impartial analysis of behaviour; I mean to disrespect whatever to them.)
+Now, generalising, we apply the Debasement model to Evangelical Christians.
+(This is an impartial analysis of behaviour; I mean no disrespect to them.)
 The same dynamic operates, indeed as best as I can tell it is the same mechanism, with the same pattern of forces.
-(By which I mean, similar forces act in comparable ways.)
-Among evangelical churches there is almost a “celebrity circuit” of individuals who “bear witness” to their lives before they were “born again.”
+By which I mean, similar forces act in comparable ways.
+Among Evangelical churches there is almost a “celebrity circuit” of individuals who “bear witness” to their lives before they were “born again.”
 The greater the wickedness of the individual before his conversion, the more impressive he is, and the more eagerly he is heard.
 This is the vector which encourages exaggeration, for it is obvious that this sometimes takes place, of his former sinful life.
 His audience is also debased, for they too are human, and conscious of sin.